alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 API and HTTP server availability and latency For all of the considered SLI implementations, we base the response success on the HTTP status code.
 5XX responses count against SLO, while all other requests are considered successful.
 Our availability SLI is the proportion of successful requests, and our latency SLIs are the proportion of requests that are faster than defined thresholds.

-Our example uses the load balancer monitoring, as the metrics are already available and provide SLIs that are closer to the user’s experience than those from the application server’s logs.
+Our example uses the load balancer monitoring, as the metrics are already available and provide SLIs that are closer to the user's experience than those from the application server's logs.

 ## Pipeline freshness, coverage, and correctness